redhat-cop/ninja-board/react/README.md

 1.  `npm install`
 2.  `npm start`

+# Current Status

+The user management features are the big ones to tackle now.
+Google OIDC is implemented, but the "implicit" flow is implemented and you should implement the "server" flow.

+The /registration-page is for submitting a request from the user to the backend hosted on Quarkus, which creates a user in the Giveback Ninja system.
+It was going to be repurposed into the "Edit Profile" page, with the first time logging in through Google sending the necessary info to "register" (create) a user.
+From the "Edit Profile" page, a user could then update more information as needed.

 # Background

 This project is set up with React.js, leveraging components from [PatternFly](https://www.patternfly.org).
 PatternFly is a library of reusable, familiar components on any webpage, e.g. Navigation Bar, Table, Buttons, Forms, etc. It includes CSS, so you don't have to worry about styling if you don't want to.
 It is recommended to use their CSS, as it is inline with the branding of PatternFly and Red Hat.